PTFE O-Rings (Teflon)

 Semiconductor

-Ultra-high purity seals in semiconductor fab equipment handling aggressive process chemicals
+Ultra-high purity static seals in chemical delivery and wet bench equipment handling HF, H₂SO₄, H₂O₂, and mixed aggressive process chemicals.

 Food & Beverage